eclipxe13/sepomexphp/README.md

 $downloader->downloadTo($destinationFile);
 ```

+It is possible to use your own downloader, just implement the interface `DownloaderInterface`.

+The project provides the following implementations:

+- `SymfonyDownloader`: It uses *Symfony Browser Kit* to perform the download (recommended).
+- `GuzzleDownloader`: Uses *Guzzle* and fixed data to perform the download.
+- `PhpStreamsDownloader`: Uses plain PHP functions and fixed data to perform the download.

 If you want to import the source file from SEPOMEX into your own SQLite3 database, check `create-sqlite-from-raw.php`.

 ```php